jahwi/bget/README.md

 Here’s an example:

-Fetching a script named 'test' from the server.
+Fetching a script named `test` from the server.
 The easiest way to do this would be:

 `BGET -get -usecurl test`